linuxdeepin/developer-center/upstream-contributions/README.md

 This page records summary statistics on the number of contributions deepin has made to upstream.
-The corresponding contributions have been submitted to the upstream.
+The corresponding contributions have been submitted and merged into the upstream codebase.

- Note: Contributions submitted upstream do not always use the email of the deepin or uniontech domains, and contributions that are not merged in will be counted as well.
+Note: Contributions submitted upstream do not always use the email of the deepin or uniontech domains.
 | Name | Contributions | Repository |
 | --- | --- | --- |
 | 88x2bu | 164 | https://github.com/cilynx/rtl88x2bu.git |